 Sometimes when we start exercising, we want to get results as soon as possible and continue to exercise in sometimes, extreme cases.
 Allowing your body to have rest days is key for your muscles to recover and prevent muscle soreness.

-If exercise is carried out daily with no rest days, this can place a lot of stress on your body and increase the risk of injury.
+If exercise is carried out daily with no rest days, this can place a lot of stress on your body and increase the risk of injury as a result of overload.
 This will then set you back on your fitness journey as you will likely need to have more than just one rest day to recover from your injury.

 Warm up/ Cool down